DockStation/dockstation/README.md

 Great and powerful tools for common, multiple and single monitoring of container resources.
 Easy tracking CPU usage, Memory usage, Networks I/O, Blocks I/O.

+#### Ports monitor
+The ports monitor helps to view and manage opened ports of containers.

 #### GUI
 The application combines many CLI commands into a convenient graphical interface.
 So that instead of many commands only one click is needed.